Barley – February Grain of the Month

 But the goodness of whole grains comes from more than fiber.
 Whole grain barley is high in antioxidants, vitamins and minerals essential to health, too.
 However, much of the barley eaten in the U.S. is pearled or pearl barley, which is missing some or all of its bran layer.

 As it grows in the field, most barley has an inedible hull adhering tightly to the grain kernel.
 The easiest, quickest way to remove this inedible hull is to scrape (pearl) it off without worrying too much about how much bran comes off at the same time.
-To make sure you're enjoying true whole grain barley, looked for hulled barley (barley where the inedible hull was removed carefully, keeping any bran loss to insignificant levels) or hulless barley (a different variety that grows without a tightly-attached hull).
+To make sure you're enjoying true whole grain barley, look for hulled barley (barley where the inedible hull was removed carefully, keeping any bran loss to insignificant levels) or hulless barley (a different variety that grows without a tightly-attached hull).

 Click here for pictures and descriptions of the different forms of barley.